CriminalPancake/void-stranger-ap/README.md

 There are options for the following:

 - Randomizing normal chests.
-When you connect, your locust count will be set to the total amount received so far
+Adds locust idols to the pool and they are managed by the locust menu, accessed with F9.
+  When locust idols are received from AP, they are added to a bank you can withdraw from using this menu.
+To replenish the pool, you must atone via statue or the pause menu.
+The menu can be closed without taking any locusts using F9.
 - Adding the ability to use brands to the item pool, with the murals having locations.
 Without a Void Lord's Brand, you cannot progress beyond their domain.
 No shortcuts of any kind are considered in the logic with this enabled at the moment
 - Disabling Smilers, Lovers and Killers until finding their respective items.
 Adds locations for talking to them with the void memory.
 Note that getting all of these items is required for go mode, and you may get stuck without them in the final area
 - Adding ability to use shortcuts to the item pool, talking to Mon in each location gives checks